GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 ## Activating dark mode in the operating system

-Now that I have covered the background of why dark mode is such a big thing for many, let me go into detail how you can support it.
+Now that I have covered the background of why dark mode is such a big deal for many users, let’s review how you can support it.

-Before I dive into this, let me first clarify how people can activate dark mode in the first place.
-Operating systems that support a dark mode or theme typically have an option to activate it somewhere in the settings.
+Operating systems that support a dark mode or dark theme typically have an option to activate it somewhere in the settings.
 On macOS&nbsp;X, it’s in the system preference’s *General* section and called *Appearance*, and on Windows&nbsp;10, it’s in the *Colors* section and called *Choose your color*.